 - What is involved in the adoption process?

 - Do I need to have a home study?

 - Will I have to go to court?

 - How long will the adoption process take?

-While the answers to the above vary depending on the type of adoption, an adoption attorney can assist you in navigating the adoption process and achieving the ultimate goal of adding to your family.
+While the answers to the above vary depending on the type of adoption, an adoption lawyer can assist you in navigating the adoption process and achieving the ultimate goal of adding to your family.